While the Seahawks continue making moves at cornerback, Pete Carroll all but names Tre Flowers as the starter on the right side

 But Carroll insisted all along that the competition was open.

 “He knew he was up against it (competing with Reed),” Carroll said of Flowers.
-“D.J. kind of being banged up kind of gave him an opportunity there to really show and he took advantage of it.”
+“D.J. kind of being banged up kind of gave him an opportunity there to really show, and he took advantage of it.”

 Still, that the team doesn’t have it all figured out was evident in not only the waiver claim of Warrior but the trade two days earlier for Sidney Jones, a former star at the University of Washington.